Code-routing: a new attack on position verification: Entanglement and complexity in code-routing

 Define $L(s,I)$:\\ Search through $I$ and find $S_i$ with $s=v_i$ \\ If $n_i=0$,\\ Return $z_{T_i}$ \\ If $n_i=1$, \\ Return $L(w_i^0,I)$ \\ Else,\\ Return $f_i(L(w_i^0,I),...,L(w_i^{n_i},I)))$\\

 Note that this machine does not compute each of the $L(w_i^j,I)$ and store them --- that would already be $n_i$ bits of memory.
-Instead it computes $L(w_i^j,I)$ each time it needs that bit value.
+Instead it computes $L(w_i^j,I)$ each time it needs that bit value, and can re-use the same memory bits each time it does this.
 The output of the entire protocol is determined by running $L(Q,I)$, where $Q$ is the input system to be routed.

 $L(Q,I)$ determines the output for the protocol, but we need to show this function can be evaluated by a $\modkl$ machine.
-To do so, we modify $L(s,I)$ to a new function $L_T(s,I)$ by making the replacement $f_i\rightarrow T_i$, where $T_i$ is a Turing machine constructed using \cref{lemma:paths}. $L(Q,I)$ can be run on a non-deterministic machine, and we can consider counting the number of accepting paths.
-Our claim is that 1) this correctly determines the output of the protocol in that $\mathcal{F}(L_T(s,I))=L(s,I) $ and 2) $L_T(Q,I)$ runs in non-deterministic log-space, so that we've computed the output of the protocol in $\modkl$.
+To do so, we modify $L(s,I)$ to a new function $L_T(s,I)$ by making the replacement $f_i\rightarrow T_i$, where $T_i$ is a Turing machine constructed using \cref{lemma:paths}. $L_T(Q,I)$ can be run on a non-deterministic machine, and we can consider counting the number of accepting paths.
+Our claim is that 1) this correctly determines the output of the protocol in that $\mathcal{F}(L_T(s,I))=L(s,I)$ and 2) $L_T(Q,I)$ runs in non-deterministic log-space, so that we've computed the output of the protocol in $\modkl$.

 First consider correctness.
 We work inductively in the layers of the protocol tree, where the layer of a node is defined as before to be the maximal length of a path from the node to a leaf.
 We will show for each layer that, for any node in that layer, the number of accepting paths is equal, mod $p$, to the output of the corresponding function and further that the number of rejecting paths is equal, mod $p$, to $1$ minus the value of that function.